Description & Apply

 Job Summary

 The UCDS Teaching Fellowship provides early-career and aspiring educators the opportunity to earn a Master’s degree in education while immersed in a two-year teaching fellowship at an innovative independent school in Seattle, WA.
 Fellows participate in the full teaching life with the support of experienced mentor teachers and advisors.
-The teaching environment allows fellows to directly apply what they are learning in the graduate program to the classroom setting.
+The teaching environment allows fellows to directly apply what they are learning in the UCDS M.Ed. program to the classroom setting.
 Fellows develop an understanding of how classroom and school culture impact learning and develop their reflective practice skills.
+To be selected, fellows must be admitted and enroll in the UCDS Graduate School of Education.

 Essential Duties & Responsibilities

-• Collaborate with experienced teachers to develop and implement curriculum in a dynamic, multi-age classroom environment.
+• Collaborate with experienced teachers to plan, develop and implement curriculum in a dynamic, multi-age classroom environment.

-• Instruct and assess students, lead small and large groups of students in different curricular areas, and foster a supportive learning environment for all students.
+• Lead small and large groups of students in different curricular areas, and foster a supportive learning environment for all students.

 • Participate in professional development opportunities and regular cohort meetings.